dusty-turner/ggvfields/README.md

   useful when the vector field is meant to represent flow starting *from* a point, rather than centered around it.

+Additionally, **`geom_vector_field()` defaults to `length = after_stat(norm)`**, which maps the computed vector norms to the `length` aesthetic.
+This means that unless specified otherwise, the vectors’ lengths will automatically be proportional to their calculated magnitudes.

-By using these two options, you can control whether vector lengths are uniform or reflect their actual magnitudes and how the vectors are positioned relative to their base coordinates.
+By using these options, you can control whether vector lengths are uniform or reflect their actual magnitudes, how the vectors are positioned relative to their base coordinates, and how the `length` aesthetic is used in your plot.

 #### Example: Basic Vector Field Plot